bloominstituteoftechnology/Theory-Of-Computation/objectives/state-machines/README.md

 1. Come up with a list of 4 states an AI can be in.
 2. Figure out the transitions between those states.
 3. Draw a state machine diagram of your AI.

+# Had difficult working with the Finite State Machine Designer.
+Designed a couple of flawed state machines but couldn't get the pieces designed properly with curves and loops and the instructions were lacking in proper use.